Yoga beginner

 We tailor some of our classes, to make it more accessible and comfortable for certain groups of students.

-We also tailor classes to cater to different body abilities so that each class is accessible to everyone, including people with injuries, physical disabilities and women who are pre and post-natal.
+Our classes cater to different abilities so that each class is accessible to everyone.
+This includes people with injuries, physical disabilities and women who are pre and post-natal.

 What can I expect?